pen-lang/pen/README.md

 Pen is a **functional** variant of [the Go programming language][go] focused on application programming.
 It aims for further simplicity, testability, and portability to empower sustainable software development.

+Pen also provides [Rust][rust]/C FFI for developers to reuse existing resources written in the language.
+Pen has no built-in system library or runtime and can compile platform-independent programs.

 ```pen
 import Os'Context { Context }
 import Os'File